freuk/dhrun/README.md

   - value: BAR
     varname: FOO
   timeout: 4 # timeout in seconds
-post: # a list of shell commands to run after the asynchronous step.
+post: # a list of shell commands to run after the concurrent step.
 ```

 Useful command-line options are the following.